gauravshelangia/large-file-processor/readme.md

 2. DB init can be added to the mysql build.
 3. Processing very large file
     1. Divide the big files in chunks and then process individual chunks
+4. Pass DB properties to docker as environment variable or under deploy tag describe how and from where to read properties.